juninamo/S2EQTL/README.md

 &nbsp;&nbsp;

 ## Contact us
-Please contact us (Jun Inamo: juninamo.gfd@mri.tmd.ac.jp) with any questions or comments.
+Please contact us (Jun Inamo: JUN.INAMO@CUANSCHUTZ.EDU) with any questions or comments.

 ## Acknowledgments
 This study was supported by XXX.